 Your buying guide for the best Chinese phones in 2018

 You've probably heard of brands such as Huawei, ZTE and Lenovo, although you might not be aware that the latter makes phones as well as laptops.
 Xiaomi, too, is becoming increasingly popular worldwide, and is known as China's Apple.
+(Also see our round-up of the best budget Chinese phones.)

 Then there's Meizu, Letv, Oppo, Homtom, Vernee, UMI, Ulefone, Elephone, Doogee, Leagoo, Mazze, Bluboo, Oukitel and others that won't sound familiar to a UK audience but offer fantastic value and are well worth your attention.